hipBali/lua-datatree/README.md

 - limit:
 maximum size of result dataset
 - call:
-user defined function wich is called on each records in result dataset
+user defined function wich is called on each records in result dataset and returns the final version of the object

 *examples*: